khadri321/StudentActivityTracker-EduTrack/README.md

 # StudentActivityTracker-EduTrack
-Student-Performance-Tracker This project is done in Hackathon under 24hrs in RGMCET  Student performance tracker is a project which is developed for students to manage,analyze and visualize their day to day performance based on their test results and attendence.It provides functionalities for student,admin and super admin.
+Student-Performance-Tracker This project is done in Hackathon under 24hrs in RGMCET , Student performance tracker is a project which is developed for students to manage,analyze and visualize their day to day performance based on their test results and attendence.It provides functionalities for student,admin and super admin.
 ## Project Description

 Student performance tracker consist of 3 roles:

-1.Student: They have their student dashboard by this they can view their test results,attendence,reports, performance&suggestions.
+1.Student: They have their student dashboard through which they can view their test results,attendence,reports, performance & suggestions.

-2.Admin:Admin can have access about what are test conducted and their results,they can able to add new records etc.
+2.Admin : Admin can obtain information regarding the tests that have been conducted and their results,they can able to add new records etc.
-The admin provided with the detailed report of all the tests conducted.
-Admin can able to sort them and track the performance based on the topics, departments, classes and even individuals.
+The Admin receives a detailed report containing information about all the tests that have been done.
+Admin can able to sort them and track the performance based on the topics, departments, classes and even to individuals.

-3.Super Admin:An admin, who will be capable of authenticating admin accounts, setting their role is referred to as Super Admin.
- Super Admin should be provided with the facility to analyse and compare the performance of all the institutes.
+3.Super Admin:A Super Admin is responsible for authenticating admin accounts and assigning their roles.
+Additionally, the Super Admin should be equipped with the capability to analyze and compare the performance of all institutes.

  ## Features
 Authentication: